Adelaide Chinatown’s Food Courts

 The Market Plaza Food Court

 The family choice is the older food court called Market Plaza Food Court.
-Spartan in decor setup yet functional.
+Spartan in decor yet functional.
 It’s on the left side as you enter Moonta Street from Grote Street.
-It is also the food court that connects to Central Market.
+It is also the food court that connects to the Central Market.

-You do not need to plan ahead.
-You would just walk around and pick what tickles your fancy.
-The range is now amazing.
 Besides Chinese food from various regions there are also Korean, Thai and Japanese Food.
-There is also a stall selling proper vegan Chinese cuisine and the soya bean drink and curd are nice for a change.
+There is also a stall selling proper vegan Chinese cuisine.

 One notable dish is fried beef strips and greens served on a hot skillet accompanied by rice.
 Delicious!